ypid/latex-packages/README.md

 # My LaTeX packages

+* counttexruns: Can counts how often a LaTeX document is compiled.
 * fnumprint: Can decide to typeset a number either as number or as word name
 * calcage: Can calculate the age in years of something or someone